AhmadAFS1/MuseTalk/webRTC-migration.md

 - Live playback: frames are rendered as they arrive; audio and video stay in sync.
 - Live end: when the stream finishes or errors, the player returns to the idle loop within a short grace period.
 - Reconnect: if the peer connection drops, the player attempts a limited reconnect; on failure, it falls back to idle.
+- Autoplay policy: same as current MSE player (click-to-play required), use playsinline for iOS.

 ## Concrete change notes (by class/module)
 - api_server.py: add `/webrtc/...` endpoints for create/offer/ice/player; wire to a WebRTC session manager; keep existing SSE endpoints unchanged.